 - If a library worker or volunteer is required to respond to an order issued under the USA PATRIOT Act in the absence of the library director or a designated alternate, she should inform the library director as the custodian of records.
 It is not unlawful for library staff or volunteers to refer the agent to the library director or his designated alternate; however, except for legal counsel, the staff member or volunteer should not inform anyone else about the order unless authorized to do so by the library’s legal counsel.

 The following paragraphs are presented as legal information and are not intended as legal advice.
 Review this information with your legal counsel and follow the guidance provided by your legal counsel.
 If legal advice or expert assistance is required, the services of a competent legal professional should be sought.

 U.S. Immigration and Customs Enforcement (ICE) is a law enforcement agency that must operate in accordance with the Constitution, the Bill of Rights, and the laws of the United States.
 8 U.S. Code § 1357 defines the powers of immigration officers and employees.
-The statute grants ICE agents the right to interrogate aliens, or persons believed to be aliens, about their right to be or to remain in the United States without a warrant.
-It also authorizes immigration officers to arrest any person in the United States whom there is “reason to believe” is present in the United States in violation of federal immigration law.
+The statute grants ICE agents the right to interrogate aliens, or persons believed to be aliens, about their right to be or to remain in the United States, without the requirement of a warrant.
+It also authorizes immigration officers to arrest any person in the United States when there is “reason to believe” the person is present in the United States in violation of federal immigration law.